glouw/openempire/README.md

 ![](https://user-images.githubusercontent.com/7000616/76479321-9ef9c700-63c8-11ea-9353-a7dafa29ea0a.png)

-Open Empires is an educational multi-player RTS engine capable of interfacing with the Age of Empires II and The Conquerors art assets.
+Open Empires is an educational multi-player RTS engine which interfaces with the Age of Empires II trial assets.

 Open Empires strives to be written in less than 15,000 lines of C99 using only SDL2 as an external dependency.

-Open Empires borrows gameplay mechanics from Starcraft 2 and Rome Total War.

 ## Dependencies